-Our Special Educational Needs leader is Miss D Baxter
+Our Special Educational Needs Co-ordinator (SENCO) is Miss A Webster

-Our Special Educational Needs Governor is Mrs N Smith
+Our Special Educational Needs Governor is Mrs T Hurd

 What is a special educational need?

-A child or young person has Special Educational Needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age has a learning difficulty or disability if he or she has:
+A child or young person has special educational needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child of compulsory school age has a learning difficulty or disability is he or she has:

 significantly greater difficulty in learning than the majority of others of the same age; or